PauliusMacernis/KnowledgeBase/Python.md

 print(readable_timedelta(10))
 ```

 Scopes seems to be just local (e.g. defined inside functions stays inside functions) or global (defined in a global level are reached inside functions too).
 The global part seems to be a bit different comparing to PHP (the latest PHP versions would not receive the value of the global just like that..).
+However, JavaScrip seems to be quite similar.

 ```
 # This works fine